 Mark J. Sommaruga is chair of the firm's School Law section, and is a member of the Labor, Employment Law and Employee Benefits Department.
-Mark has provided legal counsel to Connecticut municipalities and school boards, other public sector clients, and private sector clients for almost 25 years.
+Mark has provided legal counsel to Connecticut municipalities and school boards, other public sector clients, and private sector clients for over 27 years.
 His extensive experience with these clients includes labor, employment, education, civil rights, special education, municipal law, construction law, tort matters, workers' compensation, and assorted other litigation in the state and federal courts on both the trial and appellate court levels, as well as before various state and federal agencies such as the State of Connecticut and U.S. Departments of Education, the Connecticut Department of Labor (including the State Board of Mediation and Arbitration), the Connecticut Commission on Human Rights and Opportunities, and the Connecticut Freedom of Information Commission, along with the American Arbitration Association.
 He is routinely involved in representing clients in all stages of collective bargaining.

 Mark also has extensive experience in counseling public and private clients on various labor and employment law and education law issues.
 He routinely advises clients on a wide range of employment matters relating to hiring, supervision, evaluation, discipline and termination, compensation, “restrictive covenants,” family and medical leave issues, sexual harassment, accommodations, discrimination issues, and various personnel policies and procedures.
 He also routinely counsels school district clients on a wide variety of education law issues relating to student discipline, special education, discrimination, abuse/neglect, residency/school accommodations, and policy review, along with counseling clients in disputes with vendors and contractors and with other municipal and state agencies.